dcmartin/motion-ai/README.md

 <img src="docs/dashboard.png" width="75%">

-Historical information, current status, and a device map of activity are also provided in the default dashboard.
+Historial information, current status, and a device map of activity are also provided in the default dashboard.

 <img src="docs/person-history.png" width="30%">
 <img src="docs/person-status.png" width="30%">